MaoZiming/papers/3-storage-systems/39-lfs.md

     *  Free up old ones for writing
 *  Determine block liveness with _segment summary block_
     *  Segment summary block is part of each segment.
-    *  For each file data block the summary block contains the file number and block number for the block.
+    *  For each file data block the **summary block** contains the file number and block number for the block.
    *  Cleaner is **very** workload dependent.
       *  LFS forsakes read locality.
+*  The version number combined with the inode number form an unique identifier (uid) for the contents of the file.
+The segment summary block records this uid for each block in the segment; if the uid of a block does not match the uid currently stored in the inode map when the segment is cleaned, the block can be discarded immediately without examining the file’s inode.

 ## Crash consistency
 *  LFS organizes writes in a **log**